xor63/mastering-bitcoin-exercises/src/ch01-introduction.md

 3. Extract the public key from the private key.
 4. Sign the text file using SHA256 and your private key, and output a signature file.
 5. Verify the signature of the text file using the public key.

+### 1.2 A simple QR Code

+Use a QR code generator to generate a QR code that simply contains the text "hi".
+Identify the different parts of the QR code such as the positioning markings, the format information, the timing pattern, and so on.
+If you can, find where the "h" and "i" is located in the grid of black and white.